ClemensAtElektor/voltmeter101/README.md

 # voltmeter101
-Sketches used in the video "How-to: Accurate Voltage Measurements with Arduino"
+Sketches used in the video [How-to: Accurate Voltage Measurements with Arduino](https://youtu.be/gw72g4WBz-U?si=QmEZ52V6lXrtlJgK)